whnhch/Break-the-Similarity/README.md

-# Simple Syntax Transformations for Improving Sentence Embeddings at Supervised Contrastive Learning
+# Simple Data Transformations for Mitigating the Syntactic Similarity to Improve Sentence Embeddings at Supervised Contrastive Learning

-## Simple Syntax Transformations for Improving Sentence Embeddings at Supervised Contrastive Learning
 We modified codes from `simcse`, please follow `simcse` documents.

 ### SimCSE: Simple Contrastive Learning of Sentence Embeddings